Mat Feagai: Background

-Feagai was born in Hastings, New Zealand, and is of Samoan and Tokelauan descent.
+Feagai was born in Hastings, New Zealand, and is of Samoan descent.

-He has a twin brother, Max Feagai, who also plays for the Dragons.
+His twin brother, Max Feagai, also plays rugby league.

 Career

 Early career

 Feagai played his junior rugby league at the Leeton Greens in Group 20 Rugby League.

 In 2019, he was selected for both the New South Wales Under-18's team and the Australian Schoolboys team after an impressive year where he won the 2019 S. G. Ball Cup with the Illawarra Steelers.

 2021

 Feagai made his debut in round 9 of the 2021 NRL season for St. George Illawarra in their 32–12 victory against Canterbury-Bankstown, scoring a try.
 Feagai played eight games throughout the season as St. George Illawarra finished 11th and missed the finals.